How long does it take to receive my Danger Dog order?

 Sure.
 The artists can paint anything.
 They are signboard artists.
 Your house, your garden, your car, your children, yourself… These are all possibilities.
 The only limit is your imagination.
 The artists are even available to design movie posters.

 They can be hung indoors or out.
 They can be put in windows or on bookcases.
 They can be framed or put on an easel.
 You can put them on your fridge with magnets.
 Some sample displays from the Danger Dog Blog.
+The one exception is the artist Sanjib Rana.
+He hand paints his art using acrylic paint and these do not hold up well with sun and rain.
+Most artists use synthetic enamel, traditionally used for sign painting, and this holds up well.

 How long will they last?